119th New York Infantry Regiment

 The 119th New York Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.

 Service

-The 119th New York Infantry was organized at New York City, New York beginning June 26, 1862 and mustered in for three years service on September 4, 1862 under the command of Colonel Elias Peissner.
+Colonel Elias Peissner received authority, June 26, 1862, to recruit 119th New York Infantry was organized at New York City, New York beginning June 26, 1862 and mustered in for three years service on September 4, 1862 under the command of Elias Peissner.
+The companies were recruited principally:

-The regiment was attached to 2nd Brigade, 3rd Division, XI Corps, Army of the Potomac, to October 1863, and Army of the Cumberland to April 1864.
-2nd Brigade, 2nd Division, XX Corps, Army of the Cumberland, to June 1865.